cheme/mydht/blog/tunnel.md

   fn new_dest_reader<R : Read> (&mut self, Self::TR, &mut R) -> Result<Self::DR>;
 }
 ```
-We see associated type correspondance with previous GenTrait, shortly some peer, a writer for sending, a reader to check if receiving or proxying, a proxy for proxying and a dest reader for destination reading.
+We see associated type correspondance with previous GenTrait: some peer (us alice), a writer for sending, a reader to check if receiving or proxying, a proxy for proxying and a dest reader for destination reading (dest bob and alice if from a reply with 'Tunnel' trait extension).

-with :
+Some operation on stream are specific to tunnel :
 ```rust
 pub trait TunnelWriterExt : ExtWrite {
   fn write_dest_info<W : Write>(&mut self, w : &mut W) -> Result<()>;